AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 ## Conclusion

-Through this document, you have learned how to use the Veo Videos Generation API to generate videos by inputting prompt words and a reference image for the first frame.
+Through this document, you have learned how to use the Veo Videos Generation API to generate videos by inputting prompt words and reference images for the first frame.
 We hope this document helps you better integrate and use this API.
 If you have any questions, please feel free to contact our technical support team.